obinnadaniel/obinnadaniel/README.md

 - 🔭 I'm currently working on ...
 React
 - 🌱 I'm currently learning ...C#_
 - 👯 I'm looking to collaborate on ...
-Reactjs
+C++
 - 🤔 I'm looking for help with...Python🐍
 - 💬 Ask me about ...💎JavaScript😍
 - 📫 How to reach Me:..📧Obinnadaniel30@yahoo.com